Climate and Average Weather Year Round in Rottweil Germany

 The average hourly wind speed in Rottweil experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 4.8 months, from November 22 to April 16, with average wind speeds of more than 7.2 miles per hour.
-The windiest day of the year is February 5, with an average hourly wind speed of 8.6 miles per hour.
+The windiest month of the year in Rottweil is February, with an average hourly wind speed of 8.4 miles per hour.

 The calmer time of year lasts for 7.2 months, from April 16 to November 22.
-The calmest day of the year is August 10, with an average hourly wind speed of 5.7 miles per hour.
+The calmest month of the year in Rottweil is August, with an average hourly wind speed of 5.9 miles per hour.

 The predominant average hourly wind direction in Rottweil is from the west throughout the year.